Menu

 Apple Watches in 2024 average 18 hours of battery life.
 All charge via an included charging puck that magnetically attaches to the back plate of the watch.
 The other hand plugs into any USB-C power adapter or port.
 Previous Apple Watch charging pucks plugged into USB-A ports, and these can still charge newer models.

 The Apple Watch SE (2nd generation) and Series 9 offer up to 18 hours of battery life with regular use.
-In our tests, a Series 9 got 14 hours of screen-on time and 8 hours of overnight use without charging.
+In our tests, a Series 9 got 14 hours of screen-on time and eight hours of overnight use without charging.
 The Series 9 also has a low-power mode that extends battery life up to 36 hours.

 The battery life of the Apple Watch Ultra 2 is much longer.
 It’s so long, in fact, that it was one of the most impressive improvements we found in our testing.
 Under normal use, an Apple Watch Ultra 2 can last 36 hours on a single charge and extend to 72 hours in low-power mode.